LBeckX/BlinkGenerator/README.md

-# BlinkGenerator
+# BlinkGenerator123

-You can find the example here: http://glowgen.beck.freigabeserver.de
+You can find the example here: http://blinkgenerator.webitfactory.com/